muddassarshaikh/ERC20_token_transfer_using_Smart_Contract/README.md

 # sample_token

-Creation of sample token using standard openZeppelin and testing it using truffle
+Creation of ERC20 token transfer functionality using standard openZeppelin and testing it using truffle

 ## Step for running this project